bespoke-silicon-group/bsg_packaging/common/foundry/README.md

 [This link](https://bitbucket.org/taylor-bsg/bsg_packaging/src/master/common/foundry/tsmc_180_250/verilog/bsg_iopad_macros.v) shows example TSMC 180 implementations that thunk down to a particular PDK's I/O pad interfaces

-** padmappings **
+** PAD Mappings **

-Note that the actual names of the pad cells are specified elsewhere, as they often encode design-specific parameters, for example 12 mA versus 16mA.
+Note that although this provides a portable interface to a particular foundry, the drive strengths of particular cells are something that  the actual names of the pad cells are specified elsewhere, as they often encode design-specific parameters, for example 12 mA versus 16mA.

-For the bsg 180nm chips (where we tried several different I/O drive strengths, and found that 16 mA was good for 3.3V wirebond I/O with parallel termination;
+For the bsg 180nm chips (we tried several different I/O drive strengths and slew control settings), and found that 16 mA was good for 3.3V wirebond I/O with parallel termination;
-and 12 mA was good for 1.8V flipchip I/O with parallel termination.
+and 12 mA was good for 1.8V flipchip I/O with parallel termination, and that slew control was not helpful in any case.

 [For the 180nm TSMC chips](https://bitbucket.org/taylor-bsg/bsg_packaging/src/master/ucsd_bga_332/pinouts/bsg_two/tsmc_16/verilog/padmappings/one/bsg_padmapping.v)